Welcome

 Freehold vs Leasehold Transactions

 The main distinction is that a freehold transaction transfers absolute ownership, while a leasehold transaction grants a right to occupy for a limited term under a lease.
-Leasehold transactions involve additional considerations, such as the terms of the lease, ground rent, service charges, and landlord consents for assignment or alterations.
+Leasehold transactions involve additional considerations:

 Title Investigation: Registered and Unregistered Land

 For registered land, the seller provides official copies of the register and title plan.
-For unregistered land, the seller provides an epitome of title, including a chain of deeds going back at least 15 years.
+The buyer reviews:

 Key Term: official copies